 Structural materials are often accountable for more than half of embodied impacts on most new buildings.
 As structural engineers, we must lead positively in the transition to net-zero embodied carbon.

-The reinforced concrete slab is achieved by using Cemfree, an ultra-low carbon alternative to traditional cement.
+The reinforced concrete slab is achieved by using Cemfree, a low carbon alternative to traditional cement.
 In the below video, you can see that this cement-free alternative has been cast on top of the steel beams as a precast.
 The connections between the structural elements are mostly ‘dry’ to improve the opportunities of adaptability, as well as allowing the structure to be demountable.
 Offsite manufacturing of the structural elements in this design has been maximised to improve logistics both in the factory, during transportation, and at the installation phase on-site.
 Compared to traditional construction, the system will reduce:

 • Weight of the structural frame by 10%